Antiscience: Right-wing

 The origin of antiscience thinking may be traced back to the reaction of Romanticism to the Enlightenment, a movement often referred to as the Counter-Enlightenment.
 Romanticism emphasizes that intuition, passion, and organic links to nature are primal values and that rational thinking is merely a product of human life.
-Modern right-wing antiscience includes climate change denial, rejection of evolution, and misinformation about COVID-19 vaccines.
+Modern right-wing antiscience includes climate change denial, rejection of evolution, misinformation about transgender healthcare, Modern flat Earth beliefs, and misinformation about COVID-19 vaccines.
 While concentrated in areas of science that are seen as motivating government action, these attitudes are strong enough to make conservatives appreciate science less in general.

 Characteristics of antiscience associated with the right include the appeal to conspiracy theories to explain why scientists believe what they believe, in an attempt to undermine the confidence or power usually associated to science (e.g., in global warming conspiracy theories).
 In modern times, it has been argued that right-wing politics carries an anti-science tendency.
 While some have suggested that this is innate to either rightists or their beliefs, others have argued it is a "quirk" of a historical and political context in which scientific findings happened to challenge or appeared to challenge the worldviews of rightists rather than leftists.